othiym23/node-continuation-local-storage/README.md

-# Local Context
+# Continuation-Local Storage

     Stability: 1 - Experimental

-Local contexts provide a mechanism similar to thread-local storage in threaded programming.
+Continuation-local storage provides a mechanism similar to thread-local storage in threaded programming, with closures wrapped around portions of a continuation chain taking the place of mutable cells bound to thread data structures.
 Contexts are created on namespaces and can be be nested.

 Every namespace is created with a default context.
 The currently active context on a namespace is available via `namespace.active`.